EU-ECDC/epc_cli/README.md

 - the upload type string is case sensitive.
 "Add/Update" works, "add/update" does not.
 - By default, epc_automatic_submission looks for a config.json file in the current directory.
 If you have set up and intend to use this file, there is no need to specify it explicitly with the -c/--config option.
 However, if you prefer to use a different configuration file, you can specify it using the -c/--config option, as shown in this example.
 - The technical validation and epidemiological validation reports will be saved on `{submission_data}/submissions/{guid}/`.
 The default submission_data folder is the current directory (`./`).
+- If your subject follows a parent-child data model, please read the sub-section "Subjects with a parent-child layout" (see below)

 In this example, we did not run epc_automatic_submission with the --approve flag.
 This flag automatically approves a data submission once it successfully completes all the steps in the workflow, providing full automation of the submission process.
 While using this flag fully automates the submission, it is highly recommended to review the epidemiological validation report before approving or rejecting the submission.